ehlesp/smallab-k8s-pve-guide/G001 - Hardware setup.md

 ## The reference hardware setup

 The hardware used in this guide is an upgraded [Packard Bell iMedia S2883 desktop computer](https://archive.org/details/manualzilla-id-7098831) from around 2014.
-This quite old and rather limited computer has the following specifications (after the upgrade):
+This quite old and limited computer has the following specifications (after the upgrade):

 - The BIOS firmware is UEFI (Secure Boot) but also provides a CSM mode.